o3de/o3de.org/content/docs/user-guide/scripting/lua/basic-lua-script.md

 The Entity Table then has the following properties and methods available to it:

-+ A **Properties** table, copied from the Script Table's Properties table.
++ A **Properties** table, copied from the Script Table's Properties Table.
 Default values are provided where appropriate.

 + An `entityId` property, which contains an object of type **EntityId** that refers to the current entity.